Baptists in Germany

 Baptists in Germany can be documented as having existed since 1834, the year in which the first congregation was formed by Johann Gerhard Oncken, Barnas Sears and others, in Hamburg that became the nucleus of the Baptist movement in continental Europe.
 Together with Oncken, Gottfried Wilhelm Lehmann and Julius Köbner formed the "Baptist cloverleaf" of Germany, having a great impact on the movement.
 Most German Baptists belong to the Union of Evangelical Free Churches, which is part of the Baptist World Alliance through the European Baptist Federation.
 Other German Baptist congregations, some with Russian-German roots, joined together in new unions beginning in the 1980s.
 In addition, other smaller congregational networks and a number of so-called free Baptist congregations emerged.

-Associations and groups
+History

-Baptists are congregationalists, which means that their congregations are autonomous.
+Many Baptists are congregationalists, which means that their congregations are highly autonomous.
 Therefore, regional and supra-regional alliances play only a subordinate role.
-They have no function in relation to hierarchy, but serve primarily to deal with tasks that a single congregation cannot accomplish.
+They do not have a real function in relation to hierarchy, but serve primarily to deal with tasks that a single congregation cannot accomplish.
 These include, among other things, mission work, diaconia and the theological training of full-time and volunteer staff.

 The following is a selection of Baptist unions and movements in Germany.